kecleveland-umd/Neo.Natal.Application/README.md

 </p>

 ***
-##### The Database
+### The Database

 A database was developed in MSSQL Server to create, store, and edit all Client, Survey, HealthcareWorker, and Login relevant information.
-Some fields are nullable with the expectation that some participants would not feel comfortable answering certain questions.
+Some fields are nullable with the expectation that some participants would not feel comfortable answering certain questions. (clicking image to see larger version).

 <p align="center"><img src="/images/DB_Represetation.png" alt="Image of the database back-end code"
 	title="Back-end database" >